Volkswagen Iltis: History

 A civilian model was also offered, mostly in Germany.
 It was first shown at the 1979 Geneva Motor Show and entered production soon thereafter, originally only with a utilitarian soft top.
 The civilian Iltis found even fewer takers than the 181 had, largely due to price and its utilitarian nature.

 Bombardier Iltis

-Volkswagen announced the construction of a $CAD 100 million dollar plant to be constructed after Bombardier received the rights to manufacture the Iltis in Canada.
+Volkswagen announced the construction of a C$100 million plant to be constructed after Bombardier received the rights to manufacture the Iltis in Canada.
 Volkwagen picked Barrie, Ontario, at first, but agreed to allow the vehicles to be constructed in Valcourt, Quebec, instead.

-In 1983, Ottawa announced the purchase of 1,900 Iltises for $CAD 68 million, with a grant of $CAD 1.3 million grant to expand the production line and $CAD 700,000 for Bombardier to manufacture and market a civilian version of the Iltis.
+In 1983, Ottawa announced the purchase of 1,900 Iltises for C$68 million, with a grant of C$1.3 million grant to expand the production line and C$700,000 for Bombardier to manufacture and market a civilian version of the Iltis.
 In 1984, Bombardier-made Iltises were sold to Belgium.
-In 1985, Ottawa purchased 600 Iltises under a $CAD 15-million contract.
+In 1985, Ottawa purchased 600 Iltises under a C$15 million contract.

 All Bombardier production was halted by 1986.